Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Comma-separated list of database tables that will not generate audit log entries.
-By default, updates to all database tables will be logged (the term "updates" refers to the creation, update, or deletion of a row).
+By default, updates to all database tables will be logged (the term updates refers to the creation, update, or deletion of a row).

 ### audit_log_record_ttl